-R. Kelly Aune (Professor & Chair) has been at the University of Hawai’i at Mānoa since 1988.
-He has been the Chair of the Department of Communicology for about 10 years, broken up by a stint as the Interim Associate Vice Chancellor for Academic Affairs from 2004 to 2007.
+R. Kelly Aune (Professor) has been at the University of Hawai’i at Mānoa since 1988.
+He was the Chair of the Department of Communicology for about 10 years, broken up by a stint as the Interim Associate Vice Chancellor for Academic Affairs from 2004 to 2007.
 He has taught a variety of undergraduate and graduate courses in the department but enjoys teaching courses in message processing and research methods the most.

 In more applied settings Dr. Aune frequently teams with Dr. Krystyna Aune for speaking engagements, workshops, and short courses in community and professional settings.
 Most recently the Drs.
 Aune taught a short course for Korean executives on conflict and negotiation, and workshops on nonverbal and relational communication for human resource executives as well as emerging leaders across the University of Hawai`i system.